-Error Possible causes Remedy displayed correctly and contains A device name containing one or more underscores has been specified via the automation system.
+Error Possible causes Remedy The PROFINET device name is not displayed correctly and contains coding.
+A device name containing one or more underscores has been specified via the automation system.
 Specify a correct device name (without underscores) via the automation system.